KwenaMashamaite/IME/README.md

 # IME — Infinite Motion Engine

-IME is a state-based 2D game engine.
-It is built on top of [SFML](https://www.sfml-dev.org/index.php) using C++17

-## Overview

-This game engine is not the next big thing.
-I developed it to improve my Object Oriented Programming (OOP) skills.
-Any constructive feedback is welcome.
-You can post feedback or ask me questions [here](https://github.com/KwenaMashamaite/IME/discussions/)
+IME is a framework for developing 2D games.
+It is built on top of [SFML](https://www.sfml-dev.org/index.php) using C++17.
+IME is state-based, this means that your game is treated as a collection of distinct game states that are active one at a time.
+For states that need to share information with each other, IME provides an engine level caching system which can store data of any kind that can be accessed by any state at any given time.

+For feature suggestions, feedback or any questions, you can do that [here](https://github.com/KwenaMashamaite/IME/discussions/)

 ## Features